-The first tip is how to care for your perennial flowers during the period that they are dormant.
-One thing you must remember when taking care of your perennial bushes is that they have to be pruned when not in the flowering period.
+The first tip is how to care for your perennial flowers when they are dormant.
+One thing you must remember is that they have to be pruned when they are not flowering.

-Pruning also ensures the health of the plant if you prune away dead branches - it immediately grows new shoots and leaves and allows air to reach healthy branches, further ensuring good health of the bush.
+Pruning also ensures the health of the plant if you prune away dead branches – it grows new shoots and leaves and allows air to reach healthy branches.

 The right time to prune of course differs from one plant to another, but generally depends on when a plant goes dormant and the climatic zone.

 Pruning Perennial Flowering Bushes

 When pruning your perennial flowering bushes there are certain precautions that should generally be taken.

 Be very careful when pruning so you do not damage the plant.

 Remember that if you make a serious mistake, it can be difficult or impossible to correct it later.

 Start from the base of the bush, and as you prune, make sure you keep the final shape in mind.

 Use tools that have been properly sharpened so you make clean cuts.
 Garden Tools and Supplies